Computer Science (CSC)

 CSC 261 Principles of Programming Lang (3 credits)

-The general principles underlying programming languages, including such topics as syntax and its specification, data types, data control, flow control, storage management and support for design patterns.
-Examples drawn from a variety of programming languages, including functional, logical and procedural languages, will be presented.
+This course covers the general principles underlying programming languages, including topics such as syntax and its specification, data types, data control, flow control, storage management, and support for design patterns.
+Examples will be drawn from a variety of programming paradigms, including functional, object-oriented, and procedural languages.

 Prerequisites: CSC 201